[Editor’s Note: This story was previously published in February 2019. It has since been updated and republished.]

 And this enormous data-set is presently dramatically undervalued.

 This is already happening.
 Google Duplex — Google’s AI system that sounds like a human and can respond impressively well in real-time conversation — is miles above the competition on the AI front.
-Google Home is the market leader in a smart home category that Amazon (NASDAQ:AMZN) initially dominated.
+Google Home is doing well in the smart-home category that Amazon (NASDAQ:AMZN) initially dominated.
 And Waymo, Google’s self-driving unit, is the leader in automated driving, and will likely launch multiple self-driving ride-hailing services soon.

 All those markets (AI, smart home and self-driving) are presently in their infancy.
 They have huge growth potential over the next several years.
 Google is at the forefront of each of those markets, and thanks to its Big Data advantage, promises to be a big player in each of the those markets over the next several years.